eternitywall/blog.eternitywall.com/_posts/2018-03-26-js-opentimestamps-by-example.md

 console.log(output)
 ```

-The output is a chain of crypto-operation that describe a path from the originally stamped hash to one or more attestations.
+The `info` output is a chain of crypto-operation that describe a path from the originally stamped hash to one or more attestations.
+The info of the previous example shows:

-For example the ots created in the previous example has the following output:

 ```
 File sha256 hash: 16193782f1d839a08f9fc9a94cec1675f1729db1abc15cf9b57f31aa1724a0ae